belovetech/alx-system_engineering-devops/0x07-networking_basics/README.md

     b.
 From the lowest to the highest level
     c.
 Randomly

-### Types of network
+- **1. Types of network**

-1-types_of_network: Text file answering the following questions:
+[1-types_of_network](https://github.com/bdbaraban/holberton-system_engineering-devops/blob/master/0x07-networking_basics/1-types_of_network): Text file answering the following questions:
 What type of network are Holberton iMacs connected to?

-Internet
+- \*\*\*[Answer 1]
+  b.
 WAN
+  c.
 LAN
   What type of network could connect an office in one building to another office in a building a few streets away?
   Internet
   WAN
   LAN
   What network do you use when you browse www.holbertonschool.com from your smartphone (not connected to the Wifi)?
   Internet
   WAN
   LAN 2.
 MAC and IP address

 2-MAC_and_IP_address: Text file answering the following questions:
 What is a MAC address?